 We have incurred substantial losses during our history and do not expect to become profitable in the near future, and we may never achieve profitability.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
 As of December 31, 2016, we had federal net operating loss ("NOL") carryforwards of approximately \$20.0 million and state NOL carryforwards of approximately \$45.0 million available to offset future taxable income.
 If not utilized, the federal and state NOL carryforwards will begin to expire in various years beginning in 2034.
 As of December 31, 2016, we also had \$1.3 million of federal and \$1.7 million of state research and development tax credit carryforwards available to reduce future income taxes.
-The federal research and development tax credits will begin to expire in 2035, if not utilized.
-The state research and development tax credits have no expiration date.
-Utilization of NOL carryforwards and credits may be subject to an annual limitation due to the "ownership change" provisions under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and similar state provisions.
+The federal research and development tax credits may be subject to an annual limitation due to the "ownership change" provisions under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and similar state provisions.
 An "ownership change" is generally defined as a cumulative change in the ownership interest of significant stockholders over a three-year period in excess of 50 percentage points.
 We may have experienced an ownership change prior to December 31, 2016, including in connection with our IPO.
 Such ownership changes could result in the expiration of our NOL carryforwards and other tax attributes before they can be utilized and, if we are profitable, our future cash flows could be adversely affected due to our increased tax liability.